chris-maroudas/rails-4-skeleton/README.md

 In config/production.rb:
 - Configure the exception_notification settings.

-In config/deploy.rb, set up your deploy options.
+Set up your deploy options in config/deploy.rb and config/deploy/{production,staging}.rb.

 Add/alter capistrano tasks in lib/capistrano/tasks to suit your needs.